 Catherine Deneuve (Princess/Donkey Skin), Jacques Perrin (The Prince), Jean Marais (The King), Delphine Seyrig (The Fairy Godmother), Micheline Presle (The Red Queen), Fernand Ledoux (The Red King), Louise Chevalier (The Old Farm Woman), Georges Adet (The Scientist), Henri Cremieux (The Doctor), Gabriel Jabbour (The Chief Tailor)

-Before she dies, the king’s wife makes him promise that he will only ever marry a princess that is more beautiful than she.
+Before she dies, the king’s wife makes him promise that he will only ever marry a princess that is more beautiful than herself.
 After he recovers, the king sets about looking for a new wife but can find no princess of adequate beauty until he sees a portrait of his own daughter.
 He decides that he is in love and will marry her.
 The princess, not knowing what to do, flees and begs advice of a Fairy Godmother.
-The Fairy Godmother asks that the princess request that the king make her a wedding dress the colour of the weather.
+The Fairy Godmother tells the princess to request that the king make her a wedding dress the colour of the weather.
 When the king’s tailors succeed, the Fairy Godmother gets her to ask for more extravagant requests.
 However, the king is able to provide each of these and so the Fairy Godmother then suggests he provide the skin of the donkey that excretes the coins and jewels that provide the kingdom’s wealth.
-Wearing the donkey skin, the princess flees into the forest where she sets up in a cottage and accepts a job as a lowly scullion.
-The villagers all regard her as hideous because she wears the donkey skin.
+Wearing the donkey skin, the princess flees into the forest where she moves into a cottage and accepts a job as a lowly scullion.
+The villagers regard her as hideous because she wears the donkey skin.
 The prince of a nearby kingdom comes by and observes the princess in her natural beauty and falls in love with her.
-He will think of nothing else but her and falls into a sickness.
+He will think of nothing but her and falls ill.
 When his parents try to help, he asks that his courtiers get Donkey Skin to make him a cake.
 The princess places a ring in the cake.
 Finding the ring, the prince then conducts a quest the kingdom over for the one woman that can wear it.

 Donkey Skin is one of the films in the oeuvre of French director Jacques Demy.
 Demy emerged around the time as the French New Wave of the 1960s with the light romantic film Lola (1961).
 Unlike most of the other directors of the New Wave, Demy’s interest was not so much in breaking down narrative, conducting experiments in surrealism or engaging in crypto-intellectual gamesmanship but simply in creating frothy whimsies.
 His most famous and celebrated film was the musical romance The Umbrellas of Cherbourg (1964).
-Demy ventured into fantasy cinema upon several occasions with Donkey Skin and The Pied Piper (1972), both highly individualistic adaptations of fairytales, and the self-explanatory comedy A Slightly Pregnant Man (1973).
-Demy did not have much success in the 1980s and died in 1991.
+Demy ventured into fantasy cinema upon several occasions with Donkey Skin and The Pied Piper (1972), both adaptations of fairytales, and the self-explanatory comedy A Slightly Pregnant Man (1973).

 In the end, Donkey Skin is a film with eccentric charms and some occasional visual poetry.
 That perhaps is the sum of it, rather than it being a great work.
 It never sweeps us up in the romance or the drama.
 Even the initial menace of the amorous father is forgotten about as soon as Catherine Deneuve escapes from the palace and he just reconciles with her at the end with all that has transpired seemingly forgotten.